pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/index.md

-# Assessment Options in Entrada

 There are multiple tools available to facilitate assessment and evaluation through Entrada.

-To create items and forms to assess leaner performance on tasks (e.g., clinical skills), use the assessment and evaluation module.
+* To create items and forms to assess leaner performance on tasks (e.g., clinical skills), use the assessment and evaluation module.
-To create items and forms to have learners evaluate courses, faculty, and other activities, use the assessment and evaluation module.
+* To create items and forms to have learners evaluate courses, faculty, themselves, and other activities, use the assessment and evaluation module.
-To create assessment items to use in small, low-stakes assessments use the quiz module.
+* To create assessment items to use in small, low-stakes assessments use the quiz module.
-To create assessment items to use for tests and exams use the exam module.
+* To create assessment items to use for tests and exams use the exam module.
-To store learner grades and facilitate faculty grading of assignments use the gradebook.
+* To store learner grades and facilitate faculty grading of assignments use the gradebook.

-The Assessment and Evaluation Module also provides users with a quick way to view their tasks.

 Entrada also includes a portfolio, which some organisations may choose to use for student assessment purposes.
-For more detail about the ePortfolio please see the ePortfolio section.
+For more detail about the portfolio please see the Portfolio help section.

 #Assessment and Evaluation Module
 The Assessment and Evaluation Module in Entrada can be used to assess learner performance in a clinical environment, and provide multiple user groups with the ability to assess faculty, courses/programs, and other activities within the context of your organisation.

 To use the Assessment and Evaluation Module users must create items (e.g., questions, prompts, etc.), create a form (a collection of items), and then create a distribution.
 A distribution defines who will complete a form, who/what the form is about, and when the form will be completed.
+Through the Assessment and Evaluation Module users also have a quick way to view their assigned tasks and administrators can monitor the completion of tasks.

+Reporting exists to export the results of various assessments and evaluations.

 Forms created through the A and E module can also be attached to gradebook items to facilitate inline grading.